Sh1r0Yaksha/SmolTAS/README.md

 ### Input Recording
 This mod lets people write inputs as WASD in a text file and the game will replicate those inputs frame by frame

+### Fixed Frame Rate
+The game will now run at a fixed framerate of 200fps for precise input recordings

 # How to install

 * Download SALT